Nina Manova in her Pilates studio

 Private Sessions

-One-on-one work tailored entirely to your body.
-We address specific concerns — posture, pain, stiffness, deconditioning — and build a practice that fits your life.
+One-on-one work tailored entirely to your body's needs and your overall wellbeing.
+We address specific concerns — posture, pain, stiffness, deconditioning — and build a practice that silently becomes your lifestyle.

 Learn more